ambarishbiswas/miums_v1.0/README.md

-  Options for reads assembly:
+<h5>Options for reads assembly:</h5>

- 	-use_reference_sequence_from_assembly 0/1                       [Default is set to 1, which means assembly will be done on the inputted reads/sequences in the inputted prior constructing
-                                      	                          	a sample specific reference library of marker sequence, which will then be used for classifying archaea, bacteria and viral reads ]
+ 	-use_reference_sequence_from_assembly 0/1                       [Default is set to 1, which means assembly will be done on the inputted reads/sequences in the inputted prior constructing a sample specific reference library of marker sequence, which will then be used for classifying archaea, bacteria and viral reads ]

  	-assembler                            Spades/Megahit            [Default set to SPAdes; to use Megahit assembler specify '-assembler megahit']
  	-assembled_contigs_file               FASTA_seq_file            [specify an existing (multi)FASTA sequence file.
 Taxonomy prediction of the contigs will be carried out prior constructing a sample specific reference library of marker sequence.
 Either gzip compressed (i.e. with extension .gz) or uncompressed FASTA sequence file is expected ]

-  Options for Taxonomy search:
+<h5>Options for Taxonomy search:</h5>

  	-taxa_assignment_of_contigs           0/1                       [Default is set to 1, i.e. the taxonomy will be predicted on assembled contigs;]
  	-taxa_assignment_of_reads             0/1                       [Default is set to 1, i.e. the taxonomy will be predicted on the inputted reads (or reads from the subsampled reads file if opted); ]

-  Options for Iterative classification:
+<h5>Options for Iterative classification:</h5>

  	-iterative_search                     0/1                       [Default is set to 1, i.e. the taxonomy will be predicted on the contigs in an iterative way, where in each run 'Reference Library of Marker Sequence' created in the previous run(s) will be used for classifying more 'related' contigs ]